D8-X/d8x-trader-backend/packages/pnl/Readme.md

 [x] On handlers we don't load anything
 [x] Start the event listeners and process them
 [] Check for filtering without fetching all logs
+--
+[x] Check the bigint toString conversion (we don't want to have E notation)